brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5384
 experience consists of different types of consciousness, each of which is conditioned, arisen in dependence on its own specific sense faculty and object.
 Thus to ascertain the composite, diversified, conditioned nature of experience dispels the illusion of unity and solidity that ordinarily obscures correct cognition.

+- Highlight(pink) - Location 6060
+“Monks, I will teach you the diversity of elements.
+The eye element, form element, eye-consciousness element; the ear element, sound element, ear-consciousness element; the nose element, odor element, nose-consciousness element; the tongue element, taste element, tongue-consciousness element; the body element, tactile-object element, body-consciousness element; the mind element, mental-phenomena element, mind-consciousness element.
+This, monks, is called the diversity of elements.”
+(Samyutta Nikaya 14:1; II 140)

+- Highlight(pink) - Location 6064
+(b) The Four Elements

 - Highlight(pink) - Location 5387
 The four elements are earth, water, heat, and air.
 These represent four “behavioral modes” of matter: solidity, fluidity, energy, and distension.

+- Highlight(pink) - Location 6065
+“Monks, there are these four elements.
+What four?
+The earth element, the water element, the heat element, the air element.
+(Samyutta Nikaya 14:37–39, combined; II 175–77)

 - Highlight(pink) - Location 5388
 The four are inseparably united in any unit of matter, from the smallest to the largest and most complex.